learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Creating a Table

-Remember how we created a table using SQL with ActiveRecord.
+Remember how we created a table using SQL with ActiveRecord?

 > **NOTE**: Recall, we can do this with IRB: `irb -r active_record`

-First, we'd have to connect to a database:
+First, we connect to a database, then write the necessary SQL to create the table.
+So, first, we'd have to connect to a database:

 ```ruby
 ActiveRecord::Base.establish_connection(